Buffalo Cauliflower

 Jump to Recipe

-My latest obsession is this new buffalo cauliflower recipe and it’s surprisingly easy to make!
-The secret is in the sauce – you’ll want to make sure you have a good, hot sauce on hand.
+My latest obsession is this new Buffalo Cauliflower recipe and it's surprisingly easy to make!
+The secret is in the sauce - you'll want to make sure you have a good, hot sauce on hand.
 Serve this up as an appetizer at your next party or game day get-together and watch it disappear!
+Its the perfect vegetarian version of buffalo wings.

-If you’ve never had the pleasure of having Buffalo Cauliflower before, today is your day.
-It’s the one of my favorite ways to prepare Cauliflower and I will forever have all the ingredients on hand to whip this up at a moments notice.
+If you've never had the pleasure of having Buffalo Cauliflower before, today is your day.
+While I love some tahini roasted Cauliflower or a centerpiece with a whole roasted cauliflower, this is one of my favorite ways to prepare Cauliflower and I will forever have all the ingredients on hand to whip this up at a moments notice.

 There’s a wildly expensive grocery store here in LA that makes some of the most insane Buffalo cauliflower I’ve ever had – hello Erewhon I love you but I’ll be FLAT broke if I shop there every week.
 So instead of going there every time the craving strikes, I do myself (and my wallet) a favor by making my own version at home.
 The subtle heat playing off the creamy cauliflower with the crisped edges is so munch-worthy that this pretty much qualifies as a snack.